dnc77/dev-python/ps4/dbrebuild/readme.txt

 Hi Guys!

 Just a quick update to the DB Rebuilder for PS4 Jailbreak.
-This update is for version 9.00.
+This update is for version 9.00 and connects to port 2121.

 Full credit goes to Zer0xFF for creating this script in the first place.
 I really needed to find something and this is the